 This process happens only as the quinces cook or are subjected to heat.
 Heat breaks down the cell walls in the fruit, releasing the pectin and the tannins.
 Heat then opens up the tannins, leading to anthocyanins bleeding into the cooking water and fruit flesh.

 Do all quinces turn pink when cooked ?

 Most quinces turn at least a bit orange-pink when cooked, yes.
 Some may have a bit more pigment than others, and some may have less.
-Generally quinces should at least chance their color, even if they don’t turn fully pink.
+Generally, quinces should at least change their color, even if they don’t turn fully pink.

 The reason cooked quinces are not completely pink is because the flesh turns a bit brown, just like an oxidized apple.
 So the color will never be a true pink, rather a dull coral color.

 How do you make quince paste darker ?

 You can make quince paste darker by letting it simmer for longer.
 The more water evaporates, the more intense the color.
 It could be that the quinces you used were not particularly high in anthocyanins.
 In that case, there’s only so much you can do, aside from adding extra color via food coloring or other ingredients.